Demographic models

 msprime(model, sequence_length = 1e6, recombination_rate = 1e-8, run = FALSE)

-As we will see later, slendr provides an R-friendly interface to accessing a subset of tskit’s functionality for working with tree sequences and for computing various popgen statistics.
+As we will see later, slendr provides an R-friendly interface to accessing a subset of tskit’s functionality for working with tree sequences and for computing various population genetics statistics.

 For now, type out the ts object in the terminal – what do you see?
 You should get a summary of a tree-sequence object that you’re familiar with from your msprime and tskit activity earlier in the day.

-# Typing out the object with the result shows that it's a good old tskit
+Typing out the object with the result shows that it’s a good old tskit tree-sequence object:

 ts